-Changing the setting is one of the most common requests when upgrading a diamond engagement ring.
-One of the reasons is getting the setting type or metal that holds the diamonds more securely.
-Alternatively, people want to switch to the setting that leaves more of the stone visible.
+Changing the setting style is one of the most common requests when upgrading an engagement ring.
+One of the reasons for this is getting the setting type or metal that holds gemstones more securely.
+Alternatively, people want to switch to a setting that leaves more of the stone visible.

 Whatever the reason to change the setting, make sure you go over all the possible options with your jeweller.
-Often changing the entire setting is not necessary.
-Your current setting can be adapted or it may be possible to upgrade only some parts of it.
+Often changing the entire mounting is not necessary.
+The current setting can often be adapted, or it may be possible to upgrade it by changing some parts.

 Make sure to compare the price of a new setting and the fee for upgrading your current one.
-Depending on the design of the current setting upgrading may be so expensive that it would be better to just buy a new one and reset your diamond in it.
+Depending on the design of the current setting, upgrading may be so expensive that it would be wiser to buy a new one and reset your diamond in it.

-There are many reasons to upgrade the band of your engagement ring: a new design, more durable metal, a band of different size, or maybe something else.
+There are many reasons to upgrade the band of your engagement ring: a new design, more durable metal, a band of different size, etc.

 Depending on the new design of your ring band, it may be possible to keep the old setting and have it mounted on the new piece.
 However, in most cases, you will need to get an entirely new ring.

-If you want a new metal for your band, make sure you understand how the diamonds will look with it.
-For example, if your diamonds have yellowish tints, white metal will make the yellow even more visible.
+It is common to buy a new band made of more durable metal.
+People often choose to upgrade from gold to platinum.
+So if you want a new metal for your band, make sure you understand how the diamonds will look with it.
+For example, if your diamonds have yellowish tints, white metal will make the yellow even more noticeable.
 In this case, yellow or rose gold would be a better choice.

-If the reason for upgrading the band is its size, ask the jeweller if it can be resized before you buy a new one.
-Whether resizing is possible fully depends on the design and metal of the ring.
-Some metals are very hard to work with and resizing is a pain.
-And some bands have such a design that resizing will simply distort the alignment of the stones.
+If the reason for upgrading the band is its size, ask your jeweller if it actually can be resized.
+Whether resizing is possible depends on the design and metal of the ring.
+Some metals are hard to work with, and resizing turns out to be costly.
+Other bands have such a design that resizing will distort the alignment of the stones.

-In case you want to replace the centre stone of your ring with a better diamond, you need to consider how the new stone will look when set in the ring.
+If you want to replace the centre stone of your ring with a better one, you need to consider how the new stone will look when set in the ring.

-For example, setting a new diamond with a higher colour grade in a ring made of yellow or rose gold doesn’t make much sense.
+For example, setting a new diamond with a higher colour grade in a ring made of yellow or rose gold does not make much sense.
 The colour of the setting will make the stone look yellowish anyway.
-In general, there is no need to pay extra money for a better colour if you won’t see visible improvements.
+In general, there is no need to pay extra money for a higher colour grade if you will not see visible improvements.

-If you want to upgrade your diamond because of its clarity grade, you should compare the new stones with your current one and see if they really look noticeably cleaner with the naked eye.
+If you want to upgrade your diamond because of its clarity grade, you should compare the new stones with your current gem and see if they look noticeably cleaner with the naked eye.

-Getting a bigger diamond is very exciting but you should remember that a larger stone may look worse than your current diamond because of its flaws and visible tints.
+Getting a bigger diamond is very exciting, but you should remember that a larger stone may look worse than your current diamond because of its flaws and visible tints.
 In general, imperfections in bigger stones are more noticeable simply because of the stones’ size.
-That’s why make sure that you are comfortable with the quality and the appearance of the new stone.
+That is why make sure you are comfortable with the quality and the appearance of the new stone.